scjx123/ip/docs/DeveloperGuide.md

 Expected: Error message due to cap sensitive.
 3. Focusing between different list
 	3.1 Test case: `focus mod`/`task`/`todo`/`deadline`/`event`/`selected`/`taken`
 			   Expected : Shows the current list you are focused on.
 No list will be shown.
+	Test case: `focus taken`
+	Expected: Shows the current list of modules you have taken.
 	3.2 Other incorrect focus commands to try: `focus 0` , `focus what?`, ... (focus on non-existent list) Expected : Error message due to invalid command.